 - What jobs can increase the size of your sail?
 You increase the size of your sail by improving your skills.
 Writing (and now making videos) is a skill I can keep getting feedback on and improving at by blogging.

 - What’s a drag for you, and what jobs minimize it?
 You reduce drag by not doing work you hate to do.
-For example, I don’t like managing people or fixed schedules, so being able to work for myself on this blog is a blessing.
+For example, I don’t like managing people, fixed schedules, or dealing with colleagues and bosses, so being able to work for myself on this blog is a blessing.

 - Does it have to be working for yourself?
 Autonomy is important and being an entrepreneur is the cool thing to do these days, but keep in mind that working as part of a bigger business may give you access to resources that allow you to move faster.